grafana/loki/docs/sources/operations/storage/logs-deletion.md

 ---
 # Log Entry Deletion

-<span style="background-color:#f3f973;">Log entry deletion is experimental.
-It is only supported for the BoltDB Shipper index store.</span>
+<span style="background-color:#f3f973;">Log entry deletion is only supported for the BoltDB Shipper index store.</span>

-Grafana Loki supports the deletion of log entries from specified streams.
+Grafana Loki supports the deletion of log entries from a specified stream.
-Log entries that fall within a specified time window are those that will be deleted.
+Log entries that fall within a specified time window and and match an optional line filter are those that will be deleted.

 The Compactor component exposes REST endpoints that process delete requests.
 Hitting the endpoint specifies the streams and the time window.